 Then, I will start working on the Costa Rica Chica Cookbook – I love cooking and baking, and this will include my North American recipes, but with Central American ingredients.
 Stay tuned!

 Have you traveled to Costa Rica?
-Email us at firstname.lastname@example.org to share your experience with the Pink Pangea community!
+How was your trip?
+Email us at [email protected] for information about sharing your experience with the Pink Pangea community.
 We can’t wait to hear from you.